 Please contact Council for information regarding fees prior to lodging your application.

 Non-Statutory Council Fees and Charges

-There are seperate Council fees for specific planning applications and processes such as extensions of time, amendment by secondary consent, and advertising.
+There are separate Council fees (DOC, 14 KB) for specific planning applications and processes such as extensions of time, amendment by secondary consent, and advertising.

 Other Statutory Approvals

 As well as requiring a planning permit from Council, you may also require approval for your proposal under other legislation.
 Examples include:

 - Building Permit - Building permits are required for most works such as a new building, extensions, alterations or change of use of an existing building.

 - Liquor Licence - Liquor Licenses are required for the sale and/or consumption of alcohol from the Victorian Commission for Gambling and Liquor Regulation.